-The IWW market covers a wide range of industries and geographies.
-As governments across the globe increase their focus on water conservation, reuse and limiting the amount of pollution, they are establishing more stringent requirements for wastewater treatment and discharge.
-China and India are two countries that have begun to mandate ZLD or MLD requirements for specific industries, and we expect this trend to expand throughout the world in response to the growing gap between water availability and water demand while focusing on decreasing and/or eliminating pollution from heavy industries.
+The industrial wastewater market covers a wide range of industries and geographies.
+As governments across the globe increase their focus on water conservation and reuse, and limiting the amount of pollution, they are establishing more stringent requirements for wastewater treatment to maximize water recovery, including zero and minimum liquid discharge regulations.

+Zero or minimum liquid discharge applications are being observed in countries throughout the world with China and India leading the way.
+We expect this trend to continue to expand as we observe the implementation of regulations on the discharge of industrial wastewater effluents as the world responds to the growing gap between water availability and water demand while focusing on decreasing and/or eliminating pollution from these industries.

 Many companies are also under pressure from investors and other stakeholders to adopt more sustainable water reuse practices and to reduce their reliance on existing water resources.
-Sectors such as automotive and electric vehicles, chemicals, pulp and paper, textiles, semiconductors, and other heavy industries are often large polluters and/or water consumers.
+Sectors such as automotive, including electric vehicles, chemicals, pulp and paper, textiles, semiconductors, and other heavy industries are often large polluters and/or water consumers.
 Their water usage can compete with municipal and agricultural water resources, further straining potable water supply in areas already struggling with water scarcity.

-A variety of RO technologies may be utilized in the IWW filtration process where our energy recovery solutions may be utilized.
-Such processes are typically multi-staged, with each stage increasing in pressure as the wastewater is filtered until it reaches a desired stage of purity.
-Our ERDs can be applied to each of these stages, including our Turbochargers at lower pressures, our flagship desalination PX, and our Ultra PX at the highest pressures, to recover clean water from a wastewater stream and concentrate pollutants to a level where they can be economically utilized or safely disposed, rather than discharged into waterways.
-Typical operating pressures can range from a few hundred psi to 1,800 psi.
-We have a full suite of products to serve the various process stages in IWW treatment.
-Some IWW treatment plants seek to concentrate the dissolved pollutants to an extent that they produce very little or no discharge of pollutants.
+A variety of RO technologies may be utilized in the industrial wastewater applications where our energy recovery solutions may be utilized.
+Such processes are typically multi-staged, with each stage increasing in pressure as the wastewater is filtered to recover clean water from a wastewater stream and concentrate pollutants to a level where they can be economically utilized or safely disposed, rather than discharged into waterways.
+Our energy recovery solutions can be applied to each of these stages: our hydraulic turbochargers and low-pressure PX technologies at pressures below 400 psi; our flagship PX at pressures between 400-1200 psi; and our Ultra PX at pressures between 1200-1800 psi.

+We have a full suite of products to serve the various process stages in industrial wastewater treatment.
+Some treatment plants seek to concentrate the dissolved pollutants to an extent that they produce very little or no discharge of pollutants.
 These treatment facilities are often associated with the mineral extraction, mining, textile, pulp and paper, power generation, and chemical manufacturing industries.